abdelFerdous/TeamProject1/markdown/tuan.md

 27/02/2022:
 I have finished my item's database.
 It works very good and I really satisfy with my database.
 I can search the item that I want to see.
 I can update the pic to database if it is possile.

+28/02/2022:
+I have fixed the error: input special character.
+I why try to update add picture to database, if it is posiible